ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 {: .callout-red}

-## Section 1: Journeying to the ring
+## Section 1: "Walk Out" - Journey to the ring

 ### Color Challenge
 Colored blocks will form a track.
 During the challenge, the robot must sample the first block and second block and remember both colors.